andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 ## World Values Survey and Barometers

-Public opinion surveys such as the World Values Survey (WVS) or regional projects like the Arab Barometer,^[[http://www.arabbarometer.org/](http://www.arabbarometer.org/)] Afrobarometer^[[http://www.afrobarometer.org/](http://www.afrobarometer.org/)], and Asian Barometer^[[http://www.asianbarometer.org/](http://www.asianbarometer.org/)] can provide insight into associational life that can be comparable to the apparently defunct CSI and GCSI indexes.
+Public opinion surveys such as the World Values Survey (WVS)^[[http://www.worldvaluessurvey.org/](http://www.worldvaluessurvey.org/)] or regional projects like the Arab Barometer,^[[http://www.arabbarometer.org/](http://www.arabbarometer.org/)] Afrobarometer^[[http://www.afrobarometer.org/](http://www.afrobarometer.org/)], and Asian Barometer^[[http://www.asianbarometer.org/](http://www.asianbarometer.org/)] can provide insight into associational life that can be comparable to the apparently defunct CSI and GCSI indexes.
 These surveys do not collect data on organizations' budgets or funding sources or strategies, but they do measure individual-level trust, civic values, and engagement with government—all dimensions of civil society.

 These surveys are not conducted annually (the WVS is done every 5 years; regional barometers are done every 3–5 years), but they can give a somewhat more complete view of changes in public opinion over time and can potentially be used in longitudinal work.
 This survey data is not a perfect replacement for more detailed and specialized data on civil society strength, but can potentially provide a crude proxy for some more general aspects of a nation's civil society.

+# Measuring Civil Society Activity

+Measuring civil society activity is another difficult empirical hurdle.
+Recent advances in event data and text analysis methods may provide some tools for quantitatively measuring the activities of (I)NGOs.
+However, event data faces some powerful limitations (which can be overcome, to some degree)

+## IDEA

+## GDELT

+## Open Event Data Alliance

-# Other methods
+## Other approaches

-Event data: Open event data, IDEA, GDELT
+### Collection of specific text corpora

-Wikileaks
+### Wikileaks

 # Questions